Skip to main content

 (1) Reopen or construct modern, humane, federally licensed rehabilitation and mental health facilities.

-(2) Ensure security, transparency, and public oversight through mandatory quarterly inspections.
+(2) Ensure security, transparency and public oversight through mandatory quarterly inspections.

-(3) Require that facilities be located in industrial or low-impact zones, not within 1,000 feet of residential neighborhoods or schools.
+(3) Require that facilities be located in industrial or low impact zones.
+Not within 1,000 feet of residential neighborhoods or schools.

 (b) Oversight.
-Each facility shall be inspected at least once every 90 days by a Qualified Oversight Entity, and shall publish the results of inspections and outcomes, including overdose rates, employment placement, and relapse rates, on a public dashboard.
+Each facility shall be inspected at least once every 90 days by a Qualified Oversight Entity.
+And shall publish the results of inspections and outcomes.
+Including overdose rates, employment placement and relapse rates.
+On a public dashboard.

 Section 6.
 Funding and Performance Accountability